javiros/emoji-cloud/README.md

 * If you'd like to contribute to this project get in contact with the author to discuss the change.
 * Create a pull request off `master`
-* Submit your pull request provided you have:
+* Submit your pull request provided you:
-- agreed new feature with author
+- have agreed new feature with author
-- fully tested your new feature
+- have fully tested your new feature and most importantly...
 - are proud of your work